-Using the information provided on the Early Decision Aid application, we have created an estimated federal SAI.
+Using the information you provided on the RIT Financial Aid Application, we have created an estimated federal SAI.
 Your SAI is a number that is used to determine your eligibility for financial aid.
 It is not the amount of money you (or your family) will be asked to pay for college.
 The official SAI is a number calculated by the U.S. Department of Education using information you provide on the Free Application for Federal Student Aid (FAFSA).

-The specific combination of need-based federal, state, and RIT-sponsored financial aid programs on your Estimated offer is based on your financial need and the availability of funds.
+The specific combination of need-based federal, state, and RIT-sponsored financial aid programs on your Estimated Financial Aid Offer is based on your financial need and the availability of funds.